 The Tax-Exempt Bond Investments segment consists of the Company's portfolio of federally tax-exempt mortgage revenue bonds which have been issued to provide construction and/or permanent financing of multifamily residential apartments.
 Such tax-exempt mortgage revenue bonds are held as long-term investments.
-As of September 30, 2013, the Company held thirty-two tax-exempt mortgage revenue bonds not associated with Consolidated VIEs and three tax-exempt mortgage revenue bonds associated with Consolidated VIEs which are bonds that are eliminated in consolidation on the Company's financial statements.
-The multifamily apartment properties financed by the thirty-five tax-exempt mortgage revenue bonds contain a total of 4,488 rental units.
+As of September 30, 2013, the Company held thirty-two tax-exempt mortgage revenue bonds not associated with Consolidated VIEs and three tax-exempt mortgage revenue bonds that are eliminated in consolidation on the Company's financial statements.
+The multifamily apartment properties financed by the thirty-five tax-exempt mortgage revenue bonds contain a total of4,488 rental units.
 Three of the bonds' properties are not operational and are under construction (Note 4).